Wrightbus: Administration and acquisition by Jo Bamford

-Between September and October 2019, Wrightbus entered administration with the suspension of 1,300 jobs at their factory.
-At the time of administration they were £60m in debt.
+Between September and October 2019, Wrightbus entered administration with the suspension of 1,300 jobs at its factory.
+At the time Deloitte was appointed as the company's administrators, Wrightbus was £60 million in debt, with £38.1 million of that debt owed to the Bank of Ireland.

+During the six years prior to Wrightbus going into administration, it was reported that Jeff Wright, the owner of the company, had donated £15 million to a church he had founded in 2007, Green Pastures Church.
+This led to protests on 29 September 2019 which were joined by many of the company's former workers, including members of the Wright family.

 On 11 October 2019, a deal was reached in principle between Jo Bamford (son of Anthony Bamford, chairman of the construction equipment manufacturer JCB) and the Wright family for the land used by the factory, a sticking point in negotiations to sell the firm.
 A deal was made with the administrators eleven days later, with Jo Bamford's Bamford Bus Company concluding a takeover of the company.

 Since the takeover of Wrightbus, Bamford has been committed to creating a market for hydrogen buses with a reconfigured StreetDeck that is powered by hydrogen.
 In 2020, Bamford said he planned to build 3,000 buses of this type by 2024.